 I then took all the parts back to the boat because I wanted to see if it was possible to make the hatch slide further into the housing, to give more headroom in the companionway.
 I also needed to sand and varnish the companionway surround, which was now much easier to get to with the hatch removed.

-From Lowe's hardware store I bought a sheet of glassfibre paneling, made by Crane Composites inc. (www.cranecomposites.com) .
+I bought a sheet of glassfibre paneling, made by Crane Composites inc. (www.cranecomposites.com) from my local harewear store.
 It is only a little over 1/16” inch thick but very strong and completely waterproof and mold proof.
 One side is dimpled and the other smooth, so I used the smooth side uppermost to match the rest of the deck on either side of the hatch.
 This would waterproof the top and be as strong as the original plywood.
 I glued the glassfibre sheet to the plywood using Loctite Power Grab adhesive, a type of waterproof glue suitable for glassfibre and wood.
 After the glue had set I trimmed the new top flush with the edges of the panel.

-Luckily, the underside of the 1/2” inch panel was the teak veneered face of the plywood, so I carefully sanded this before reassembling the hatch.
+Luckily, the underside of the 1/2” inch panel was a teak veneered face, so I carefully sanded this before reassembling the hatch.

 I assembled the hatch with waterproof woodworking glue and fastened it using the same stainless screws that came out.
 The original assembly appeared to have not been glued, which I think allowed water to eventually seep into the end grain of the plywood.
-With it’s glassfibre top and glued sides, that won’t happen a second time.
+With its glassfibre top and glued sides, that won't happen a second time.
+There followed quite a bit of finishing off by hand, sanding the side trim flush with the new top and gluing twenty eight teak plugs into the screw holes, and sanding them flush.
+As an added touch I ran a moulded edge along both sides of the top using my hand router.